-The end goal of VSIs is to positively impact communities, the environment and the economy.
+The end goal of VSIs is to have a positive impact on communities, the environment and the economy.

-In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the IFC’s Environmental and Social Performance Standards, to name a few.
+In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the International Finance Corporation’s Environmental and Social Performance Standards, to name a few.